The Fourth Alabama Painting by Don Troiani

 Manchester, Hillsborough County, to Concord, Merrimack County, New Hampshire, Company I, 24 April-1 May, 1861: The Abbott Guards was ordered to proceed by the Concord Railroad to Concord, Merrimack County, New Hampshire, on 24 April, 1861, and was stationed at Camp Union, Merrimack County Agricultural Society, on the Merrimack River, West Parish Village, Concord, Merrimack County, New Hampshire, under the command of Colonel J H Gage, 1st New Hampshire Militia, between 24 April and 1 May, 1861 (See the Three Months' Volunteers, Department of Washington).

-Concord, Merrimack County, to Portsmouth, Rockingham County, New Hampshire, Company I, 1 May, 1861: The Abbott Guards was ordered to proceed by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, at 1.30 PM on 1 May, 1861.
+Concord, Merrimack County, to Portsmouth, Rockingham County, New Hampshire, Company I, 1 May, 1861: The Abbott Guards, under the command of Captain W C Knowlton, was ordered to proceed by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, at 1.30 PM on 1 May, 1861.

 Note: The Abbott Guards was stationed at Jefferson Hall, on Pleasant Street and Market Square, Portsmouth, Rockingham County, New Hampshire, in the evening on 1 May, 1861.